PubHubs/PubHubs/.gitlab/merge_request_templates/merge-to-stable.md

         - [ ] Change displayname and avatar.
         - [ ] Change Theme & Language, and see they are stored/fetched after logout/login.
         - [ ] Logging out and logging in again with your original user.
+        - [ ] Create a poll and date picker, check if other users can see the update of the poll and datepicker.
       - [ ] Anything related specifically to your merge request.
   - [ ] Given all the issues found, decide whether it's prudent to continue the merge.
 (That is, are the bugs bearable.)
 Consider consulting with other colleagues.
   - [ ] Figure out if the merge also requires any configuration changes.